I'm a Celebrity...Get Me Out of Here! (British TV series): Bushtucker trials

-Dingo Dollar challenges
+Deals on Wheels challenges

-Another way that contestants can earn treats is to do what is known as the "Dingo Dollar Challenge".
-This involves two or more celebrities going into the jungle to perform a task that releases an item to open a container with an amount of dingo dollars.
-Once that has been completed and the dollars have been retrieved, it is taken to a small woodshack shop, with shopkeeper Kiosk Keith, and in Series 18 onwards, Kiosk Kev.
+Another way that contestants can earn treats is to do what is known, since series 22, as the "Deals on Wheels Challenge" (formerly the "Dingo Dollar Challenge"), which replaced the original "Celebrity Chest" from the twelfth series onwards.
+This involves two or more celebrities going into the jungle on certain days to undertake a typically more enjoyable and simple task, that releases an item to open a container with an amount of dingo dollars.

+Once that has been completed and the dollars have been retrieved, it is taken to a small woodshack shop elsewhere to purchase a snack option (formerly campmates were able to pick between two options) from shopkeeper Kiosk Keith, and in Series 18 onwards, Kiosk Kev that is on display.
+Before receiving their prize, the campmates back in the camp must answer a general knowledge or survey question posed by Kiosk Kev over the telephone.
+If the campmates answer correctly, the pair at the location receive the treat, which they must later share with their other campmates; if they answer incorrectly, the kiosk operator slams the shutter shut down, and the celebrities must return to camp empty-handed.
+In the original version, the chest is brought back to camp and opened to reveal the question and the two possible answers, with the treat/prize found inside the section of chest labelled with the correct answer and sometimes a joke, consolation prize in the other.

 In the 2020 series, as a result of not being able to film in Australia owing to the COVID-19 pandemic, and the 2021 series owing to the country's borders remaining shut, this challenge was replaced by a "Castle Coin Challenge", in-keeping with the theme of being at Gwrych Castle in Wales, rather than in the Australian Jungle.
 Other than that, the basic format of the challenge is the same.
 The only other format change to note is that Kiosk Kev has been replaced by his Welsh counterpart, Kiosk Cledwyn.